MicrosoftDocs/power-platform/power-platform/admin/powershell-installation.md

 ---

 # Installing PowerShell for Power Platform Administrators
 PowerShell in this topic requires PowerShell version 5.x.
+This will be updated to use a newer version in the future.
 To check the version of PowerShell running on your machine, run the following command:

 > ```powershell
 > $PSVersionTable.PSVersion